 Antihistamines seem relatively safe to be used to treat dog allergies.
 The one major side effect is sedation - your dog may be sleepy when taking this medication.
 In some cases, sedation wears off in a few days.

 Dogs with liver disease should use antihistamines with caution since antihistamines are metabolized by the liver.
-To strengthen the liver and support liver function, you may want to give a supplement (such as Thorne Research Hepagen-C) that contains the herb milk thistle to your dog to help detoxify his liver while he is on antihistamines.
+To strengthen the liver and support liver function, you may want to give a supplement that contains the herb milk thistle to your dog to help detoxify his liver while he is on antihistamines.

 As well, dogs with the following conditions should not use antihistamines: